thunkable/docs-thunkable-com/chapter1/0-faqs.md

 #### **Is Thunkable for iOS able to make making standalone apps?**

 Yes.
-Unlike competing products, Thunkable lets you build standalone apps.
+Unlike other products in the space, Thunkable lets you build standalone apps.
 Soon, you can download them to your phone and with an Apple Developer Account, publish them to the App Store.

-Important: Right now, you can _only live test apps _on your iOS device by using the Thunkable companion app to connect it to your Thunkable web project.
-Very soon you'll be able to export and run your apps on your iOS device.

 #### **Can I convert my existing Android project into iOS?** {#can-i-convert-my-existing-android-project-into-ios}